tbajorek/doctrine-file-fixtures/README.md

 ```
 to array in `config/bundles.php` file in your project to register the bundle.

 Library is provided with some default configuration, so it's not required to define it.
-However, you can set it to meet your expectations.
+However, you can change it to meet your expectations.
+Read more about configuration [HERE][configuration].

 ## Usage
 The library is used from command line.
 It adds some commands to your project.